rpolishchuk3/rpolishchuk3/README.md

 - 🎓 **Currently:** 3rd-year Statistics student at University of Alberta
 - 🎯 **Goals:**
-  - strengthen skills in statistics, data analysis, and programming
+  - strengthen foundations in statistical modeling, machine learning, and programming
-  - apply statistical methods to real-world data through practical projects
+  - apply data driven methods to real world problems through practical projects
-  - continuously learn new tools and techniques to grow as a data-focused professional
+  - continuously learn new tools and techniques in data science and computational methods
 - 📫 **Reach me:** [LinkedIn](https://www.linkedin.com/in/robert-polishchuk/)

 ---